coloursofnoise/Resources/Audio:-How-Tos.md

-## How-To: Audio mods without replacing original sounds
+## How-To: Add custom music to your mod

 You'll need:
 - FMOD Studio **1.10.\*** (**Don't** use FMOD Studio 2.\*, as it is incompatible with Celeste and will break projects made in 1.\*.).
 You will find it on the [FMOD downloads page](https://www.fmod.com/download) (you need to create an account, but the program is free).